 - Map the NetSuite Internal ID column with the NetSuite ID field on the Salesforce account.

-- This field will only exist on your account if Celigo’s Salesforce-NetSuite Integration App (SmartConnector) has been installed.
+- This field will only exist on your account if Celigo’s Salesforce-NetSuite Integration App has been installed.
 Do not add it on your own.

 - Use the NetSuite Internal ID as the record key to load the customers.